 With terrific features packed in a sleek and durable design that’s eco-friendly, the Citizen Eco-Drive Promaster Altichron BN5058-07E is a superb timepiece perfect for a guy who’s always on the go, even when going off for diving.

-Another advantage of this watch is it’s environmental, as it’s one of the watches in the Eco-Drive series that’s made with Citizen’s solar technology as their eco-friendly approach to reduce the use of batteries that could be toxic to the environment.
+Another advantage of this watch is that’s made with Citizen’s solar technology as their eco-friendly approach to reduce the use of batteries that could be toxic to the environment.
 And to show its stored energy is its power reserve indicator.